mazamu/GoBang/wuziqi/README.md

-all of the code is in the wuziqi/src.
+All of the code is in the wuziqi/src.

+Open the GoBangStart.java to start the game.